-Snap peas and snow peas have different flavor, shape, and size.
+Snap peas and snow peas have a different flavor, shape, and size.
 Snap peas have round, thicker pods containing bigger peas.
 Snow peas have flat, thin pods containing smaller peas.
-The crunchy pods of both varieties are best eaten when underripe because they become more fibrous as they mature.
+Both snap peas and snow peas produce delicate flowers and sweet young sprouts that are featured in congees, curries, stir-fries, and many more dishes with roots in Asia, the native home of both legumes.
 Snap peas are also called “sugar snap peas” which hints at the sweeter taste than snow peas.
-Both snap peas and snow peas produce delicate flowers and sweet young sprouts that are featured in congees, curries, stir-fries, and many more dishes with roots in Asia, the native home of both legumes.

 Yes.
 Snap peas are a good source of folate and vitamins B6, C, and K, which collectively support neurodevelopment, metabolism, immune function, and healthy blood clotting.
 Plus, they offer fiber for digestive health and modest amounts of iron for baby’s red blood cells.
 Lastly, snap peas are rich in antioxidants, which help support the body’s resilience against stressors.